Guide: Application for Canadian Citizenship: Adults - Subsection 5(1) CIT 0002

 The Case Processing Centre in Sydney makes sure your application

-- meets the minimum processing requirements
+- meets the minimum processing requirements;

-- includes all the required documents
+- includes all the required documents;

-- has the right fee
+- has the right fee.

-You will get:
+You will receive:

 Your application will be returned if:

-- it doesn’t meet the minimum processing requirements
+- it doesn’t meet the minimum processing requirements;

-- doesn’t include the correct fee payment
+- doesn’t include the correct fee payment; and/or

-- isn’t complete
+- isn’t complete.

 If returned, we send you a letter that explains why your application is incomplete and what the next steps are.

-The letter will tell you
+The letter will tell you:

 - which forms, documents or fees are missing